frees-io/freestyle/docs/src/main/tut/modules.md

 ```

 We've covered so far how Freestyle can help in building and composing module programs based on `Free`, but `Free` programs are
-useless without a runtime interpreter that can fold the `Free` structure.
+useless without a runtime interpreter that can evaluate the `Free` structure.

-Next we will show you how `Freestyle` helps you simplify the way you define [runtime interpreters]() for `Free` applications.
+Next we will show you how `Freestyle` helps you simplify the way you define [runtime interpreters](algebras.html) for `Free` applications.